Esther

 I bet you Googled HPV right away and saw scary things saying it is incurable’ or ‘it is for life’.
 Maybe your prospective partner even told you that.

-The science of STD immune suppression is evolving.
+The science of STI immune suppression is evolving.
 Recent findings suggest some virus fragments may remain in the skin even after immune control.
 And it seems like some people don’t fully control the infection, so it can recur later in life.
 That’s only a small number, though (otherwise, many more women would develop pre-cancers and cancer in their older age).
 So, for most people, it’s clinically considered as good as going from a few months to a couple of years.
 We don’t say ‘chickenpox is for life’, although technically, the virus remains in the body, and some people can reactivate as shingles.
 Similarly, it’s not quite accurate to say ‘HPV is for life’.

 Once it becomes immune suppressed, it is unlikely to transmit to you.
-So, a partner who is telling you about their HPV infection many years ago is not very likely to give you that strain.
+So, a partner who is telling you about their infection many years ago is not very likely to give you that strain.
 And if your partner has an active infection right now, it won’t be that way forever.

 It is not the same as HSV/herpes, where some people can get regular ‘outbreaks’ for life.